Joey Votto Player Props: Reds vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 15th in the league.
+- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 15th in MLB.

-- The Padres have a 3.85 team ERA that ranks ninth among all MLB pitching staffs.
+- The Padres have a 3.85 team ERA that ranks eighth across all MLB pitching staffs.

-- Padres pitchers combine to surrender 87 total home runs at a clip of 1.1 per game (to rank 12th in baseball).
+- The Padres rank 14th in baseball in home runs allowed (90 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.